roowilliams/roowilliams.com/src/blog-posts/2020-03-25-habits-and-focus.md

 ## Reset

 Over the span of my working career I have developed some niche skills that are pretty desirable in our current age.
 I have a lot of experience in generating ideas to solve design and business problems.
+I enjoy that A LOT!
 I invested years in learning to write code and build things digitally.
-By potentially starting again I was moving away from my goal of creating "a venture that can generate a steady and substantial income".
+By starting again I was moving away from doing things I already know how to do, that give me a lot of satisfaction and I was increasing the distance between me and my goal of reaching financial freedom with "a venture that can generate a steady and substantial income".

 So, recently I made the decision to apply a little planning to my life also.
 I took the time to make a distinction between what would be my profession vs what would be hobbies.